-- 6.7.1 Production and use of hazardous substances and disposal of hazardous wastes is reduced in Otago. - 6.7.2 The toxicity of hazardous wastes in Otago is reduced. - 6.7.3 The adverse effects of discharges from the use of hazardous substances are controlled. - 6.7.4 The adverse effects of the disposal of hazardous wastes are controlled. - 6.7.5 The adverse effects of accidental discharges of hazardous substances are controlled. - 6.7.6 The use of waste oil as a dust suppressant is avoided, and the adverse effects of the use of other dust suppressant are avoided, remedied or mitigated.
+- 6.7.1 Production and use of hazardous substances and disposal of hazardous wastes is reduced in Otago. - 6.7.2 The toxicity of hazardous wastes in Otago is reduced. - 6.7.3 The adverse effects of discharges from the use of hazardous substances are controlled. - 6.7.4 The adverse effects of the disposal of hazardous wastes are controlled. - 6.7.5 The adverse effects of accidental discharges of hazardous substances are controlled. - 6.7.6 The adverse effects of the use of waste lubricating oil as a dust suppressant are avoided, remedied or mitigated.